-See in Glossary in your sceneA Scene contains the environments and menus of your game.
+See in Glossary Asset in your SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-See in Glossary, associate the Timeline Asset to a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
+See in Glossary, associate the Timeline Asset with a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary with a Playable Director component creates a Timeline instanceRefers to the link between a Timeline Asset and the GameObjects that the Timeline Asset animates in the scene.
 You create a Timeline instance by associating a Timeline Asset to a GameObject through a Playable Director component.
 The Timeline instance is scene-based.
 More info

 To create a new Timeline Asset and Timeline instance, follow these steps:

-In your scene, select the GameObject that you want to use as the focus of your cinematic or other gameplay-based sequence.
+In your Scene, select the GameObject that you want to use as the focus of your cinematic or other gameplay-based sequence.

-Unity does the following:
+The Timeline window does the following:

 Adds an empty Animation track to the Timeline Asset.

-Adds a Playable Director component to the selected GameObject and sets the Playable property to the Timeline Asset.
+Adds a Playable Director component to the selected GameObject, and sets the Playable property to the Timeline Asset.
 This creates a Timeline instance.

-Adds an Animator component to the selected GameObject.
+See in Glossary to the selected GameObject.
 The Animator component animates the GameObject through the Timeline instance.
 The GameObject cannot be animated without an Animator component.